BambiCPT/Space-Weather-App/README.md

 ## 🔧 Installation & Usage
 <details>
-<summary>To use this Space Weather API, follow these steps:</summary>
+<summary>To use this Space Weather App, follow these steps:</summary>

 ### 1️⃣ Clone the repository:
 `git clone https://github.com/BambiCPT/Space-Weather-API.git` \